sekwah41/Naruto-Mod/docs/getting_started.md

 **Quick notice:** This website is majorly WIP so a lot of info needs editing or adding.
 Feel free to ask questions on the [Discord](https://discord.sekwah.com).
 Make sure to check the [FAQ](./faq.md) on here and in `#naruto-faq` on the server.

+## Update content info
+You can find a changelog about what has changed in each version and when they were released [here](https://github.com/sekwah41/Naruto-Mod/blob/master/CHANGELOG.md).

 ## Jutsus/Abilities
 To see a list of the currently available jutsus/abilities, type `/jutsu list`.
 This will show you a list containing the names of the abilities and their key combos.